EnvisionIot/developer_bootcamp/2_Device_Connectivity_Management/lab_tutorial/302-2_simulating_measure_points.md

 ## Before You Start

 - Ensure that you have registered the device to simulate and configured the TSDB storage policy for it.
-- Ensure that you have access to device management.
+- Ensure that you have access to the Device Management service.
 If not, contact your OU administrator to grant you the following permissions:
-    - Model
+    - Models
     - Device Management
-    - Alert
+    - Alert Management
-    - Times Series Data
+    - Times Series Data Management

 ## Step 1: Adding a Device Simulator

-In the EnOS Management Console, click **Asset Management > Simulator** from the left navigation menu.
+In the EnOS Management Console, click **Device Management > Simulators** from the left navigation menu.

 1. Click **New Simulator**, and select the device that you have registered for the simulation.

 2. The device list shows all the devices that have been created in the current OU.

-> **Note**: You can only simulate a device with an **inactive** status.
+> **Note**: You can only simulate a device with **inactive** status.
 You cannot simulate a device that is already activated and is online or offline.

 3. Click **OK** to create a simulator for the selected device.

 ![](media/simulator_add_new.png)

 In the list of simulators, you can see the simulator you just created.

 Next, you need to define the simulation data sample for it.